LoukaC/LoukaC/README.md

 * 🖥️  See my portfolio at [Myportfolio](http://louka.dev)
 * ✉️  You can contact me at [contact@louka.dev](mailto:contact@louka.dev)
 * 🧠  I'm learning scrapping
-* 🤝  I'm open to collaborating on cool projects
+* 🤝  I'm open to collaborating on projects
 * ⚡  hello

 ### Skills